omegion/blog/content/articles/how-to-install-argocd-on-kubernetes-cluster.md

 This will output Argo CD server pod details.
 The name of the pod is our first password for the admin user.
-Once you request to login, it will ask username and password.
+Once you request to login, it will ask for username and password.
 Use `admin` for username, the pod's name for the password.

 ```bash
 argocd login localhost:8080